ImgBotApp/InternetNL/detail/web/tls/renegotiation-secure/verdict/bad_en.md

-Your web server offers support for *insecure* renegotiation.
+Your web server offers support for insecure renegotiation, which is *not* secure.